indimail/indimail-virtualdomains/.github/INSTALL-indimail.md

     --postmaster=postmaster@indimail.org --ssl
 ```

-If you have used the --ssl option above, you can quickly generate a self-signed X.509 key for IMAP/POP3 over SSL by running the following command.
-This command should be run after editing the files /etc/indimail/imapd.cnf, /etc/indimail/pop3d.cnf
+If you have used the --ssl option above, you can quickly generate a
+self-signed X.509 key for IMAP/POP3 over SSL by running the following
+command.
+This command should be run after editing the files
+/etc/indimail/imapd.cnf, /etc/indimail/pop3d.cnf
+(/usr/local/etc/indimail/imapd.conf, /usr/local/etc/indimail/pop3d.cnf on
+ FreeBSD)

-the command additionally creates a self-signed X.509 certificate for SMTP over SSL. i.e.
+the command additionally creates a self-signed X.509 certificate for SMTP over SSL. i.e

 ```
 % sudo svctool --config=cert --postmaster=youremail@yourdomain